TechniqueSoftware/frontend-challenge/README.md

 ### Submission

-When you've completed the code challenge, zip the project and attach it in a response to the code challenge email.
+When you've completed the code challenge, remove the node_modules directory, zip the project and attach it in a response to the code challenge email.
 Include your evaluation notes, and if you'd like, tell us about your code or how you think the challenge went!

 ### Evaluation